LekoArts/gatsby-themes/examples/emma/README.md

 - **For most developers, I recommend starting with the [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

 - **To dive straight into code samples, head [to Gatsby's documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the _Reference Guides_ and _Gatsby API_ sections in the sidebar.

+## 🌟Supporting me

+Thanks for using this project!
+I'm always interested in seeing what people do with my projects, so don't hesitate to tag me on [Twitter](https://twitter.com/lekoarts_de) and share the project with me.

+Please star this project, share it on Social Media or consider supporting me on [Patreon](https://www.patreon.com/lekoarts)!

+If you want to hire me for **contract/freelance work**, you can do so!
+[Get in touch with me!](https://www.lekoarts.de/en/contact)